Cheap Train Tickets to LiverpoolGet the cheapest fares to Liverpool with our split ticket search

 "My love of New York is something to do with Liverpool.
 There is the same quality of energy in both cities.”
 John Lennon

 We recommend a visit to Casbah Coffee Club if you're old enough to remember the Beatles.
-If you're a fan of Live Music THE Cavern Club is a must-visit.
-For those with kids Knowsley Safari Park is truly amazing.
+Should you be a fan of Live Music, then the Cavern Club is a must-visit.
+For those with children, Knowsley Safari is fantastic.

-Train Fact: The Liverpool and Manchester Railway was the first successful passenger-carrying railway in the world.
-Trials for Stephenson's Rocket were carried out at Rainhill in 1829.
+The Liverpool and Manchester Railway was the first successful passenger-carrying service in the world.
+George Stephenson carried out trials for his steam locomotive on this line in 1829.

-Liverpool is a vibrant city known for its great cultural heritage.
-In fact, in 2008, the city bagged the title of the European Capital of Culture and in 2004 the city’s Pier Head Waterfront has been included in UNESCO’s World Heritage Site list.
-Liverpool’s impressive cultural heritage, which dates back to when it used to be one of Britain’s most significant cities, is a source of pride among the locals.
-But what really makes the city exciting is its on-going program of urban regeneration that is slowly transforming the once dilapidated city into one of the most beautiful cities in northern England.
+Liverpool is a vibrant city with an impressive cultural heritage dating back many centuries.
+In 2008, the city bagged the title of the European Capital of Culture.
+In 2004 UNESCO included the city’s Pier Head Waterfront on their World Heritage Site list.
+An on-going urban regeneration program has revamped the city, transforming it into one of the most beautiful cities in northern England.

-With Liverpool’s long-standing history, it’s not surprising to find several historical sites and landmarks all over the city.
-UNESCO has awarded six World Heritage Sites in Liverpool due to its role in the development of the maritime technologies and for being a major trade centre from the 18th to the 19th century.
-Some of the most remarkable historical sites in Liverpool are the Liverpool Cathedral and the St. George’s Hall.
+With Liverpool’s long-standing history, it’s not surprising to find historical sites and landmarks all over the city.
+UNESCO has awarded six World Heritage Sites to Liverpool.
+Among the most remarkable historical sites in Liverpool are the Liverpool Cathedral and the St. George’s Hall.

-Liverpool is also home to a number of museums.
-Some of the most notable museums in the city are the Merseyside Maritime Museum, Western Approaches Museum, International Slavery Museum, and the World Museum.
-The Beatles Story is also a popular attraction, a museum that’s devoted entirely to the world-renowned music band that hails from the city.
-If you’re a Beatles fan, then this is definitely a must-visit.
+Liverpool is home to many museums.
+The most notable are the Merseyside Maritime Museum, International Slavery Museum, and the World Museum.
+The Beatles Story is a famous attraction, devoted entirely to the band's music that hails from the city.

-There are also a number of outdoor parks in Liverpool that are worth checking out.
-Otterspool Park is the best place for outdoor activities, Sefton Park is a 235-acre park that’s a designated English Heritage site, while the Calderstones Park boasts a 125-acre of space that consists of a playground, botanical gardens, and a children’s area.
+There are several parks in Liverpool that are worth visiting.
+Otterspool is the best place for outdoor activities, and Sefton is a designated English Heritage site with 235-acre of land.

 Main stations in Liverpool